Associate Head Coach & Offensive Coordinator

-June Jones was promoted to Head Coach of the Hamilton Tiger-Cats on August 24, 2017.
-He originally joined the organization as Assistant Head Coach on August 2, 2017.
+June Jones was named Associate Head Coach and Offensive Coordinator of the Hamilton Tiger-Cats December 3, 2018, relinquishing his role as Head Coach to promote his successor, Orlondo Steinauer.
+Jones originally joined the organization as Assistant Head Coach August 2, 2017 before being promoted to Head Coach August 24, 2017.

-Jones brings significant experience and a lengthy coaching resume to the Tiger-Cats, including head coaching stints in the NCAA at Southern Methodist University (2008-14) and the University of Hawaii (1999-2007), and in the National Football League with the San Diego Chargers (Interim – 1998) and Atlanta Falcons (1994-96).
+Jones has significant experience and a lengthy coaching resume, including head coaching stints in the NCAA at Southern Methodist University (2008-14) and the University of Hawaii (1999-2007), and in the National Football League with the San Diego Chargers (Interim – 1998) and Atlanta Falcons (1994-96).

 In just over six seasons at the helm of SMU football, Jones rebuilt a program that had won just two games in its’ previous two seasons and hadn’t been to a bowl game for nearly a quarter century.
 During his tenure, the Mustangs won three bowl championships, sent 22 players to the NFL, and his “Run and Shoot” offence essentially rewrote the SMU record book, setting 13 of the school’s 14 all-time offensive team records.
 Jones was also named Conference USA Coach of the Year by The Sporting News in 2009, marking the fourth time in his career he received that honour (1999, 2006, 2007).